amorphic/braubuddy/README.rst

 If not already present, a default configuration file is deployed to ``~/.config/braubuddy/``.

-For system-wide configuration, copy this config to ``/etc/xdg/braubuddy/``.
+For system-wide configuration, copy this config file to ``/etc/xdg/braubuddy/``.

 The example config file use default targets and automatically attempts to find a compatible thermometer and environmental controller.
 Follow `the docs <http://braubuddy.org/configure>`_ to customise your configuration.